Unveiling

 Yet it is now over 200 years since Joseph Huntley started a biscuit business in nearby London Street with his son Thomas.
 After Thomas died, in 1857, partner George Palmer changed the name to Huntley and Palmers and took the business forward.
 It became one of Reading’s most celebrated and famous biscuit companies, bringing world fame to the town.

 Between 1837 and 1842 Joseph Huntley lived at 9 Whitley Crescent, now 21 Christchurch Road.
 After 1842 he lived in Crown Street.
-His two daughters were recorded as living in London St in 1835.
+His two daughters were recorded as living in London St in 1835 and one, Hannah, is recorded in 1841 as living at Whitley Crescent.

 So how did it all start?

-Joseph Huntley was born in 1775 into a Gloucestershire Quaker family.
+Joseph Huntley (1775-1849) was born into a Gloucestershire Quaker family.
 His father was a headmaster while his mother, Hannah, baked biscuits in the school oven and sold them outside the school gates where the coaches stopped.

 He opened his bakery in 72 (now 121) London Street, Reading in 1822.
 His son, Thomas, having completed a two-year apprenticeship at a bakery in Uxbridge, made the biscuits.
 His 2 daughters served at the counter and Joseph stood at the door greeting famous customers such as the local author Mary Russell Mitford, who never forgot the exquisite taste of the Huntleys biscuits.